TBleess/Website_New/pages/9_Not_in_Menu/training.md

 - - -

 The State Demography Office periodically offers training sessions on a variety of data subjects and tools, including Census data.
-If you're interested in training on a specific topic not listed below, please send us an [email](barbara.musick@state.co.us).
+If you\'re interested in training on a specific topic not listed below, please send us an [email](mailto:barbara.musick@state.co.us).
 All trainings are free, and unless otherwise specified are held via webinar.

 - - -

 #### Upcoming Trainings

-To register, please email [barbara.musick@state.co.us](barbara.musick@state.co.us) and specify which training you're interested in.
+To register, please email [barbara.musick@state.co.us](mailto:barbara.musick@state.co.us) and specify which training you\'re interested in.

 - American FactFinder Overview (Webinar, 45 minutes) Coming soon!
 - State Demography Office Overview (Webinar, 60 minutes) Coming soon!